danielenapo/AI_unibo/Obsidian Uni/Image Processing & Computer Vision/Image Processing/Camera calibration.md

 _Process whereby all parameters defining the [[Image formation#Complete camera model]] are estimated for a **specific camera device**_.

 ## Calibration patterns
-Checkboard patterns useful for being easy to process.
+Checkerboard patterns useful for being easy to process.
 Two categories:
 - Single image of a 3D calibration object
 - Multiple images of the same planar pattern (different orientations)